Enhancing Causal Reasoning in Large Language Models: A Causal Attribution Model for Precision Fine-Tuning: Experiment Design and Estimation

-These metrics enable us to quantify the LLMs' causal reasoning accuracy.
+These metrics enable us to quantify the LLMs' causal discovery accuracy.
+We summarize the estimation of attribution scores using TDR in Algorithm \ref{alg:tdr-attribution}.
 Structural Hamming Distance (SHD) is also calculated to compare the difference between the predicted graph and the true graph.
-We also utilize the false discovery rate (FDR) and F1 score as additional accuracy metrics:
+We also use the false discovery rate (FDR) as $\text{FDR} = \text{(\# Incorrectly Predicted Causal Pairs)}/\text{(\# Predicted Causal Pairs)},$ and F1 score that is calculated based on the binary decision of whether the LLM correctly predicts the direction of the directed edge under each scenario, as additional accuracy metrics.